roneesh/propercss/readme.md

 * Create a folder called "generators" in your Rails "lib" folder.
 * Clone this repo into lib/generators
-* Run one of the two versions of the generate command
+* Run one of the two versions of the generate command &nbsp;
 ### THE GENERATE COMMAND:

 There are currently two versions of the generate command:

 * "rails g propercss"
+&nbsp;

-This commmand creates the following files and folders in "app/assets/stylesheets":
+This commmand creates the following files and folders in "app/assets/stylesheets"
     - app/assets/stylesheets/base
     - app/assets/stylesheets/components
     - app/assets/stylesheets/modules